mjfrigaard/sharing-your-work/manuscript/chapter1.md

 Remember, **science is a method, not a product**.
 That process of how you found what you found is the most critical part of your research because it's the part that tells us 1) why we can trust what you published, and 2) how we can try to reproduce your findings.

 When we were kids in math class, the teacher would ask us to "show our work."
 Teachers gave these instructions so they could follow our thought processes through a problem, and see where our thinking was incomplete or mistaken (and probably also to make sure we weren't looking at someone else's paper).
-If you regularly show your work, you'll be able to follow your line of thinking as you progress through graduate school.
-More importantly, people who find your work will see you're an actual human, with a full range of human experiences, and not just another CV and headshot.
+If you're regularly showing your work, you'll be able to follow your line of thinking as you progress throughout your career.
+More importantly, people who find your work will see you're an actual human, with a full range of human experiences, and much more than a CV, résumé, or headshot.

 ---

-## The path forward
+## Looking ahead

-Communicating our work should be the goal of anyone doing research.
+Communication should be the goal of data scientists.
 After leaving graduate school, we realized how few people had the skills we were taking into the world (and how many people would benefit from them).
-One of the most attractive things about understanding math and science is that small investments in understanding can yield significant returns.
+One of the most attractive things about understanding math and science is that small investments in understanding can yield substantial returns.

-We've realized we don't communicate the importance of being 'good enough' at math and science, and that's a shame.
-Being 'good enough' means you could read about technology and be capable of distinguishing it from magic, or that you can imagine a metric that might matter to your business or personal life, and then devise a way to measure it.
+You probably haven't heard the importance of being 'good enough' at math and science, and that's a shame.
+Being 'good enough' means you could read about a tool or technology and be capable of distinguishing it from magic, or that you can imagine a metric that might matter to your business or personal life, and then devise a way to measure it.
 Perhaps more importantly, an emphasis on a 'good enough' understanding of math and science could help break down the "us vs. them" mentality that arises when science inevitably makes its way into the public sphere.

-In our opinion, the job of a scientist or researcher isn't done when they defend a thesis/dissertation and get their degree; it isn't done when their research has been submitted and accepted to a conference or high-impact journal; it isn't even done when someone reads that article or attends their talk.
+In our opinion, the job of a scientist or researcher isn't done when they defend a thesis/dissertation and graduate; it isn't done when they publish their research or present at a conference; it isn't even done when another scientist reads that article or attends their talk.

-As researchers, we consider our jobs are done when someone has heard and understood our research, and knows the impact it will have on the world.
+As researchers and scientists, we consider our jobs done when someone has heard and understood our research, knows the impact it will have on the world and can reproduce what we've found.

+We sincerely hope you'll find this information useful and give us feedback at `mfrigaard@paradigmdata.io` or `pspangler@paradigmdata.io.`

 ---